On Living with the Loss of a Son in Wartime. Written and first published on Memorial Day, 2003

-These days it makes me feel cheap and contemptible to think of the things I did to point out all the ways in which this country fails to achieve some fantasied perfection.
-I was a small part of promulgating a great wrong and a large lie for a long time, and I'm sure there's no making up for that.
+Today it makes me feel cheap and contemptible to think of the things I did in my youth to point out all the ways in which this country fails to achieve some fantasied perfection.
+I was a small part of promulgating a great wrong and a large lie for a long time, and I’m sure there’s no making up for that.
 My chance to be worthy of the man in the photograph, the name on the wall, has long since passed and all I can do is to try, in some way, to make what small amends I can.

-Remembering these long ago moments now as we linger on the cusp of the Long War, I still cannot claim to understand the deep sense of duty and the strong feeling of honor that drove men like the uncle I've never known to sacrifice themselves.
-Lately though, as we move deeper into the Fourth World War, I think that, at last, I can somehow dimly see the outlines of what it was.
+Remembering these long ago moments now as we linger on the cusp of the Long War, I still cannot claim to understand the deep sense of duty and the strong feeling of honor that drove men like the uncle I’ve never known to sacrifice themselves.
+Lately though, as we move deeper into the Fourth World War, I think that, at last, I can somehow dimly see the outlines of what it was that moved them to give “the last full measure of devotion.”
 And that, for now, will have to do.

-Since finding his name on the stone in 1975, I've been back to that place a number of times.
-I once took my daughter, Justine Van der Leun, there, but she is much more spoiled than I had been.
-She didn't get it, was quickly bored.
+Since finding his name on the stone in 1975, I’ve been back to that place a number of times.
+I once took my daughter there.

 After September 11th, I made a point of going to the monument as soon as the way was cleared, sometime in 2002.
 It was for the last time.

-But if you go the monument, you can see the name in the stone.
-It's not my name, but the name of man much better than most of us.
-It's on the far left column on the third stone in on the right side of the monument looking towards the sea.
+But if you go the monument today, you can still see the name in the stone.
+It’s not my name, but the name of a man much better than most of us.
+It’s on the far left column on the third stone in on the right side of the monument looking towards the sea.
 The name is usually in shadow and almost impossible to photograph.

 Like most of the other names carved into the stone it’s up there very high.
 You can see it, but you can’t touch it.
 I don’t care who you are, you’re not that tall.